Skip to content

 Broad Form Endorsement

-This endorsement may be included or an option in your CRES E&O plan.
+This endorsement may be included or an option in select CRES E&O plans.
 Broad Form includes:

-• Subpoena coverage: $30,000 to cover your expenses per subpoena
+• Subpoena coverage: $30,000 to reimburse you for your expenses per subpoena (attorney fees. document production, deposition preparation, etc.)

 • Disciplinary Proceedings coverage: $20,000 per disciplinary proceeding, up to $50,000 per policy period, to cover your costs for reasonable attorneys’ fees and other necessary costs, expenses, or fees